uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 ![](../.gitbook/assets/1003\_host\_route.png)

-If you are planning to use the cloud, see [section 2.2.](setting-up-your-laptop.md#2.2.-running-windows-10-on-azure)
+If you are planning to use the cloud, see [section 2.2](lab-1-setting-up-your-laptop.md#2.2.-cloud-desktop).

 ## 1. Setting up a Virtual Machine (VM) to do labs

-It is recommended to run the labs inside the VM for security (this adds another layer of protection, and as well as in an unlikely event where you break any configurations that could affect your host computer), especially for ones where we are handling live malware samples (e.g., labs 7 and 10).
+A VM is a piece of software that allows you to emulate or virtualise an operating system such as Windows or a distribution of GNU/Linux.
+It is recommended to run the labs inside a VM for security (this adds another layer of protection, and as well as in an unlikely event where you break any configurations that could affect your host computer), especially for ones where we are handling live malware samples (e.g., labs 7 and 10).
 The malware samples are not capable of breaking out of docker containers to affect your host machine, but in general, it is a good idea to handle them inside a VM just in case you accidentally run them - this is also how it is done in the industry.

+For the labs, you will work in an Linux based operating system inside of a VM.
+Operating systems are often distributed as installer images (`iso` file format) which will need manual installation on the VM, or pre-installed VM images.

+Please refer to section 1.1 or 1.2 for specific set up instructions for your system.

 ### 1.1.
 Windows/MacOS (non-M1)/Linux

 There are many VM software you can use, such as VirtualBox, VMWare, etc. You can use any of those, but if you don't know where to start, you can start with [VirtualBox](https://www.virtualbox.org).
 If this isn't working for you, you could try [VMWare Workstation Player](https://www.vmware.com/au/products/workstation-player.html).

-Once you have installed the VirtualBox (or something equivalent), next we need to download the VM image we want to use.
-[Kali Linux](https://www.kali.org) (preferred) or [Ubuntu](https://ubuntu.com/download#download) are both good choices (download `iso` file or you will find a dedicated link that they provide for VM software).
+Once you have installed the VirtualBox (or something equivalent), we need to download the VM image we want to use.
+[Kali Linux](https://www.kali.org) (preferred) or [Ubuntu](https://ubuntu.com/download#download) are both good choices.
 You can choose other lightweight versions like [Lubuntu](https://cdimage.ubuntu.com/lubuntu/releases/20.04/release/) if you prefer.

+For Kali Linux, you can directly download the VM image for virtual box [here](https://cdimage.kali.org/kali-2023.4/kali-linux-2023.4-virtualbox-amd64.7z) or VM Ware [here](https://cdimage.kali.org/kali-2023.4/kali-linux-2023.4-vmware-amd64.7z).
+A `.7z` file will start downloading.
+This type of file (short for `7zip`) is an file archive format which allows many files and directories to be compressed into a single archive file.
+The Kali Linux VM image will be inside the `7zip` archive we are downloading.
+On Windows, you might need to install the [7-zip software](https://www.7-zip.org/download.html) to extract the VM image from the `7zip` archive file once it's downloaded.

+{% hint style="info" %}
 When specifying the disk size, assign 30GB disk space.
 It won't fully occupy 30GB on your machine, as the size will dynamically adjust as you use it.

-{% hint style="info" %}
 FYI, I tested using Lubuntu - 1CPU and 2GB RAM and albeit a bit slow, I have successfully ran all labs.

 For the Kali or Ubuntu image, 2CPU and 4GB RAM is recommended.